A view through the windshield of Petty Creek Rd / Rte 489 between I-90 and Hwy 12, Lolo National Forest, Montana

 Another winged beauty

 Thimbleberries, with a lightly sweet and tangy taste.
 The ripe fruit turns bright red and soft, and lifts easily off the underlying structure which it covers like a cap, or thimble.
-They grow plentifully along one of my favorite hikes in the Oakland hills in California
+They also grow plentifully along one of my favorite hikes in the Oakland hills in California

 Stunning view from the side of the ridge somewhere in the vicinity of the trail.
 At this point, I turned back about an hour ago.
 I believe I nearly reached the summit but I could not find the trail, try as I might, among the loose litter of needles in a large grove on a particularly steep section.
 I was nearly out of water and it was very hot: I’m still recovering from a chest inflammation and laryngitis following a particularly nasty chest cold and needed more water than usual.
 But the deep breathing of clean, dry, deliciously scented mountain air and strenuous exercise of the day invigorated me, and I felt better and better as I went along, nearly recovered.
 Still, it seemed prudent to turn back while I still had a little water, since I had hiked a long, hard distance already.

 A little brook that feeds into Wendover Creek’s West Fork.
 Farther up, I found a large, muddy spring bubbling up over a large area; I discovered it as my shoes squelched right through it under its obscuring blanket of happy leaves.
 I searched and found a section where it filtered through a little patch of sand and tiny rocks.
-I tipped one canteen and pressed it gently on its side into the sand, so the water flowed into it nearly to the top.
+I tipped one of my canteens and pressed it gently on its side into the sand, so the water flowed into it nearly to the top.
 Then, I poured it into my larger canteen through my cotton shirt, filtering out most of the silt.
 The water was cold and minerally and incredibly refreshing.
-I filled the larger canteen with filtered water, and the smaller with unfiltered.
+I filled the larger canteen with filtered water, and the smaller again with unfiltered.
 My water worry assuaged, I continued with renewed confidence.
 Not finding a better route down, I decided to follow the water, which I knew must inevitably lead to Wendover Creek.
 It was steep and required lots of sliding and Tarzaning down the slope from the overhanging strong but bendy branches

 This is what a tired and very happy hiker looks like